de-wiring/docker-selinux-playground/docs/02_categories.md

 bash-4.3# exit
 ```

-Unfortunately this does not work out well when using a volume created by docker daemon, i.e. `-v /data`.
+Unfortunately this does not work out well for docker versions < 1.7.0 when using a volume created by docker daemon, i.e. `-v /data`.
 Docker creates
 a directory on the host but it does not assign the MCS category to it.
-Inside a container we're not allowed to change
+(Starting from docker 1.7.0 this is fixed because of :Z option being introduced to the --volume parameter).
+Docker 1.6: Inside a container we're not allowed to change
 its category, probably because its the mount point we're trying to change:

 ```bash